rabbitmq/rabbitmq-website/site/queues.md

 ### <a id="optional-arguments" class="anchor" href="#optional-arguments">Optional Arguments</a>

-Optional queue arguments, also know as "x-arguments" because of their field name in the AMQP 0-9-1 protocol, is a map (dictionary) that can be provided by clients when a queue is declared.
+Optional queue arguments, also known as "x-arguments" because of their field name in the AMQP 0-9-1 protocol, is a map (dictionary) that can be provided by clients when a queue is declared.
 They are used by plugins and broker-specific features such as